Nyxxa Moonthorn (Level 19 Elf Adept/Rogue)

 Skulk1 focus1st degree Skulduggery free action

 When you make a Dexterity (Stealth) check, you can gauge how effective your concealment is.
 You immediately learn what your result was if you didn’t know it, and you learn if any creatures you are aware of can still sense you.
 If they can, you can spend an additional focus to reroll the Dexterity (Stealth) check.
 If you do this, you must take the new result.
 From Stealthy:You learn the Skulk maneuver, and can use its initial ability without spending focus.
 You can reroll the stealth check once without spending focus.
-Once you do, you can't do so again until you finish a long rest.
+Once you do, you can't do so again until you finish a Long Rest.

 Swift Stance1 focus1st degree Skirmisher bonus action (stance)